Bastardkb/bastardkb.github.io/bg_cnano/09cables_to_splinky.md

 Inspect the shield assembly: there is a `MATRIX` label, with a 5-pin and a 6-pin connector.
 We will connect it to the cables of the flexible PCB assembly.

+{: .note }
+The row labels will not match between the splinktegrated and the plate PCB and be offset by one.
+Make sure that the column labels match.

 ![](../assets/pics/guides/charybdis/45.jpg)

 {: .warning }